-Upon admission to the department, all students are assigned a temporary faculty advisor from among the core CPSY faculty.
-The role of this advisor is to assist students in interpreting university, departmental, and program regulations and requirements.
+Upon admission to the department, all students are assigned a temporary faculty advisor from among the CPSY faculty.
+The role of the faculty advisor is to assist students in interpreting university, departmental, and program regulations and requirements.
 Individual faculty may differ somewhat in their interpretations of the advising role.
 For example, faculty may differ in the demands of their schedules.
-Tenured and tenure-track CPSY faculty members serve as advisors.
-Dr. McCord is on a professional track (at 50% time) and does not serve as an academic advisor, but she can be a committee member, and she can be a valuable mentor to students.
+Tenured, tenure-track, and clinical CPSY faculty members serve as advisors.

 Faculty and students also vary in their interpretations of mentoring roles.
 To some extent, mentoring relationships evolve over time and occur partly as a function of the personalities and the interests of given students and faculty.
-Thus, it is conceivable that the temporary advisor may not be the best match for a given student, and another core CPSY faculty member may become the student's permanent advisor.
+Thus, it is conceivable that the temporary advisor may not be the best match for a given student, and another CPSY faculty member may become the student's permanent advisor.

-Once a permanent advisor has been determined, the advisee should work routinely with this faculty member to stay informed about their progress and development through the program.
+Once a permanent advisor has been determined, the student should work routinely with this faculty member to stay informed about their progress and development through the program.
 The advisor is responsible for reporting information about student progress from the program faculty to the student, and for reporting information the student may wish to present to the faculty.
 The advisor will represent the student in the annual evaluations and provide feedback to the student before and after the annual evaluations.
 Students are also expected to consult with their advisor prior to registering for classes.